SkriptLang/Skript/code-conventions.md

 * No trailing whitespace
 * At most 120 characters per line
   	- In Javadoc/multiline comments, at most 80 characters per line
-* When statements consume multiple lines, all lines but first have two tabs of additional indentation
+* When statements consume multiple lines, all lines but the first have two tabs of additional indentation
+	- The exception to this is breaking up conditional statements (e.g. `if (x || y)`) where the condition starts may be aligned
 * Each class begins with an empty line
 * No squeezing of multiple lines of code on a single line
 * Separate method declarations with empty lines